MSallermann/chemfit/docs/src/usage/fitting.rst

 ########################################

 :py:class:`scme_fitting.scme_objective_function.EnergyObjectiveFunction` represents a **single** reference configuration and energy pair.
 It's main use is to serve as a building block for more complex objective functions.
-See :ref:`dimer_binding` for an example.

 This objective function has the form